 In these sequences, the simple right-angle flange has the following dimensions: 4.0 l.units high by 2.0 l.units wide by 2.0 l.units deep.
 The faces have no depth (being merely two-sided planes).
-The flange is constructed and temporally extruded as described in Section 3.1

 5Emergent properties arise out of more fundamental entities and yet are novel or irreducible with respect to them.
 [15]